mpronzati/365-days-of-data/dataset_02_bank_customer_churn_analysis/README.md

 Explore customer demographics, financial behavior, engagement, and churn patterns to identify key drivers of customer attrition and inform dashboard design.

 ## Day 4: Python Data Profiling & Validation
-On this day, Python was used not for additional cleaning, but to validate the quality of the dataset after completing the SQL cleaning process.
+On this day, Python was used not for additional cleaning but to validate the quality of the dataset after completing the SQL cleaning process.
+I took the already cleaned CSV file from day 2 (SQL cleaning).

 Key steps included:
--Verifying data types and missing values to confirm no further cleaning was required -Generating descriptive statistics for numerical variables (e.g. balance, credit score, estimated salary) -Performing basic outlier detection using statistical summaries and visual inspections (boxplots and distributions) -Comparing distributions between churned and non-churned customers
+-Verifying data types and missing values to confirm no further cleaning was required -Generating descriptive statistics for numerical variables (e.g., balance, credit score, estimated salary) -Performing basic outlier detection using statistical summaries and visual inspections (boxplots and distributions) -Comparing distributions between churned and non-churned customers

 Outcome:
 No significant data quality issues or extreme outliers were detected.
 The dataset was confirmed to be clean, consistent, and suitable for downstream analysis and visualization in Power BI.

-This step ensured confidence that insights derived from SQL and Power BI were not impacted by hidden data quality problems.
+This step ensured confidence that hidden data quality problems did not impact insights derived from SQL and Power BI.